Chica and Jo Chica and Jo

 PURCHASE NOW!

-Contains 24 full-color, printable storybook PDF pages.
-Each printed card will measure 4" x 9-1/2".
+PDF with 24 printable storybook cards, one per page.
+Each printed card will measure 4" x 9-1/2" when cut out.

 Instant Download!
 You can download your files